 A breakfast burrito from Smōk Barbecue.
 Photo by Jessica Giles

 If you’re looking for a borderline religious experience wrapped in a toasted tortilla, Smōk Barbecue in the Source Hotel will take you to church.
-These hearty handhelds are the newest kids on the breakfast burrito block but they’ve already gone viral on Instagram.
+These hearty handhelds are one of the newer kids on the breakfast burrito block but they’ve already gone viral on Instagram.
 Chef Bill Espiricueta’s take on the beloved breakfast dish comes in four iterations: brisket, bacon, chorizo, and vegetarian.
 No matter the protein, these wraps require two hands because they’re also stuffed with scrambled eggs, tater tots, cheddar jack cheese, hatch green chile, and queso.
 It’s not every day you get to eat a breakfast burrito filled with slow-cooked ’cue so good it earned a Bib Gourmand nod, so we’d recommend springing for the unorthodox brisket option.
-Plan ahead: These coveted carb bombs are only available Tuesday through Saturday from 7:30 a.m. to 10 a.m., and you need to order ahead online.
+Plan ahead: These coveted carb bombs are only available Tuesday through Sunday from 7:30 a.m. to 10 a.m., and you need to order ahead online.
 The burritos are absolute behemoths, so you can easily share the spiritual experience with a friend or save half for later. —JG